ldutoit/zool-coding-group/smallprojects/Guidelines.md

     add this line to the last sequence
 ### Calculate statistics
  for sequence in sequences:
-        output gc content and length
+        print gc content and length

 ```